 Branchial cleft cyst

-Case contributed by: Dr Paul Smith
+Case contributed by Paul Smith

-A well circumscribed lesion of decreased echogenicity is identified in anterior to the right sternocleidomastoid muscle in the infrahyoid neck.
+A well circumscribed lesion of decreased echogenicity is identified anterior to the right sternocleidomastoid muscle in the infrahyoid neck.

 The appearance is stable in appearance and has not changed in appearance over multiple ultrasound scans.

-Whilst initially attributed to a 4th branchial cleft cyst owing to its anteroinferior position sternocleidomastoid and close proximity to the thyroid, however given its more superficial nature a 2nd branchial cleft cyst may be more likely.
+Whilst initially attributed to a 4th branchial cleft cyst owing to its anteroinferior position sternocleidomastoid and close proximity to the thyroid, however, given its more superficial nature a 2nd branchial cleft cyst may be more likely.

 Updating… Please wait.

-Error Unable to process the form.
+Unable to process the form.
 Check for errors and try again.

 Thank you for updating your details.